-Canon 4000D versus Fujifilm X-T10
+Canon 4000D vs Fujifilm X-T10

-The Canon EOS 4000D and the Fujifilm X-T10 are two digital cameras that were revealed to the public, respectively, in February 2018 and May 2015.
+The Canon EOS 4000D and the Fujifilm X-T10 are two digital cameras that were announced, respectively, in February 2018 and May 2015.
 The 4000D is a DSLR, while the X-T10 is a mirrorless interchangeable lens camera.
 Both cameras are equipped with an APS-C sensor.
-The Canon has a resolution of 17.9 megapixel, whereas the Fujifilm provides 16 MP.
+The Canon has a resolution of 17.9 megapixels, whereas the Fujifilm provides 16 MP.

 Body comparison: Canon 4000D vs Fujifilm X-T10

 The physical size and weight of the Canon 4000D and the Fujifilm X-T10 are illustrated in the side-by-side display below.
 The two cameras are presented according to their relative size.
 Three consecutive perspectives from the front, the top, and the back are available.
 All width, height and depth measures are rounded to the nearest millimeter.

 The X-T10 can be obtained in two different colors (black, silver), while the 4000D is only available in black.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Fujifilm X-T10 is notably smaller (26 percent) than the Canon 4000D.
 Moreover, the X-T10 is markedly lighter (13 percent) than the 4000D.
 In this context, it is worth noting that neither the 4000D nor the X-T10 are weather-sealed.